ddrohan/android-101-labs-as/session5/lab/md/step02.md

 ![](../img/lab5s202.png)

-The first thing to do is add in a new resource in strings.xml
+The first thing to do is add in a new resource in strings.xml (or use Android Studio (Alt + Return) to fix the string resource error if you paste in the menu item directly)

 ~~~xml
  	<string name="menuReset">Reset</string>